 - How to get a loan for an investment property?

 - What types of property can you purchase with a bridging loan?

 - Can I buy land with a bridging loan?

-A question often asked is why would you use a bridging loan in place of a traditional mortgage?
+We often get asked why someone would choose a bridging loan over a mortgage or other financial products.
 After all, mortgage funding is designed with property in mind, so what are the benefits of a bridging loan that a mortgage can’t offer?
 To answer that, let’s first look at the similarities and differences between the two types of finance.

-- The approval process is quick (especially at companies like Novellus who have no credit committee to obtain approval from), so the cash is available sometimes only days after it has been applied for.
+- The approval process is quick (especially at companies like Novellus which have no credit committee to obtain approval from), so the cash is sometimes available only days after it has been applied for.

 - Lenders take a ‘charge’ as a form of security, which is generally property, so if a borrower defaults on their loan this can be repossessed to cover the repayment of the loan.

-- When making a decision on whether to award the loan or not, lenders look at your ability to pay the loan off and what exit strategy you have in place.
+- When deciding whether to award the loan, lenders look at your ability to pay the loan off and what exit strategy you have in place.

-- A mortgage has a charge as security against default; this is generally the property that the mortgage is being used for the purchase.
+- A mortgage has a charge as security against default.
+This is generally the property which is purchased with the use of the mortgage in question.

-- A mortgage incurs interest fees, which are payable at regular intervals throughout the lifetime of the loan.
+- A mortgage incurs interest fees, payable at regular intervals throughout the loan’s lifetime.

 - Loans are only made against habitable properties.